crest

 George Duncan Gibb

-A short article on the life and work of George Duncan Gibb (MD, McGill, 1846).
+A short online article on the life and work of George Duncan Gibb (MD, McGill, 1846 was published on this site in 2017).
 In 2019 a slightly edited version of this article plus a useful description of his Lectures and Casebooks was published in the Osler Library Newsletter.

 Joseph Godin